archywillhe/0a-Jekyll/_posts/2015-06-30-danceprincecom-is-now-live.md

 subtitle:
 subtitleBottom:
 extract: |
     About two years ago I promised a friend that I would *handcraft* a WordPress theme for him as a birthday present.
 And by that I meant building everything from the ground up - from designing the GUI to implementing the back-end - and [relying on libraries & frameworks as little as possible](http://0a.io/the-framework-library-phobia/).
-Theroically there is nothing wrong with such a beautiful plan that demonstrates the princple of [self-reliance](http://www.emersoncentral.com/selfreliance.htm) and opens up one's mind to learn that practically that was the dumbest thing to do.
-Espeically true for someone who often overestimates what she or he is capable of.
+Theoretically there is nothing wrong with such a beautiful plan that demonstrates the principle of [self-reliance](http://www.emersoncentral.com/selfreliance.htm) and opens up one's mind to learn that practically that was the dumbest thing to do.
+Especially true for someone who often overestimates what she or he is capable of.

     Eventually I did not feel like working on this project anymore and had it shelved.
 However, the promise remained a kind of parasite that lived in my mind and grew over time, as I became more conscious about its existence.
 ---

 About two years ago I promised a friend that I would *handcraft* a WordPress theme for him as a birthday present.
 And by that I meant building everything from the ground up - from designing the GUI to implementing the back-end - and [relying on libraries & frameworks as little as possible](http://0a.io/the-framework-library-phobia/).
-Theroically there is nothing wrong with such a beautiful plan that demonstrates the princple of [self-reliance](http://www.emersoncentral.com/selfreliance.htm) and opens up one's mind to learn that practically that was the dumbest thing to do.
-Espeically true for someone who often overestimates what she or he is capable of.
+Theoretically there is nothing wrong with such a beautiful plan that demonstrates the principle of [self-reliance](http://www.emersoncentral.com/selfreliance.htm) and opens up one's mind to learn that practically that was the dumbest thing to do.
+Especially true for someone who often overestimates what she or he is capable of.

 Eventually I did not feel like working on this project anymore and had it shelved.
 However, the promise remained a kind of parasite that lived in my mind and grew over time, as I became more conscious about its existence.